 - 8.2.1 If an operator is labeled and listed, such operator shall be designed in compliance with the applicable sections of the version of UL 325, or the control panel or enclosure in accordance with UL 508A, in effect at the time of manufacture. - 8.2.2 Where applicable, the door or grille, and operator, shall comply with the sections of the version of UL 325 or UL 508A in effect at the time of manufacture. - 8.3 Egress.
 Where a door is provided as a component in a means of egress, at least one of the following shall be required: - 8.3.1 Manual operation in accordance with Section 8.1. - 8.3.2 Door panels capable of being broken out manually in the event of power failure by a simple method from either side without special knowledge or effort.
 The force required to break out the door panels shall not exceed 30 pounds (133 N), and the force required to push open the door panels to the minimum height and width for each egress opening shall not exceed 15 pounds (67 N). - 8.3.3 An electrically supervised, integrated backup power supply. - 8.4 Thermal Transmittance/Air Infiltration.
-Published thermal transmittance and air infiltration values of installed doors shall be in accordance with the test methods specified in ANSI/DASMA 105. - 8.5 Steel Gauge Numbers.
-Published steel gauge numbers shall be in accordance with DASMA Technical Data Sheet #154, DASMA Steel Gauge Chart.
+Published thermal transmittance

+- and air infiltration values of installed doors shall be in accordance with the test methods specified in ANSI/DASMA 105. - 8.5 Steel Gauge Numbers.
+Published steel gauge numbers shall be in accordance with DASMA TDS-154, Steel Gauge Chart. - 8.6 Flame Spread and Smoke Development.
+Materials used in doors shall meet requirements established by the authority having jurisdiction for flame spread and smoke development.

-- 8.6 Flame Spread and Smoke Development.
-Materials used in doors shall meet requirements established by the authority having jurisdiction for flame spread and smoke development. - 8.7 Speeds and Cycles.
-Door or grille shall be designed for at least one of the following - 8.7.1 Open at a minimum speed of 20 inches per second. - 8.7.2 Designed to operate at a minimum of 100 cycles per day, averaged on a yearly basis. - 8.8 Closing device.
-Where required, door or grille shall be supplied with a device to automatically close the door or grille after a set time as needed after the door or grille has reached the fully open position. - 8.9 Special design features. - 8.9.1 Doors shall be classified by at least two of the following. - 8.9.1.1 Made-to-order. - 8.9.1.2 Designed for higher durability. - 8.9.1.3 Designed to break away due to equipment impact. - 8.9.2 Grilles shall be classified by at least one of the following. - 8.9.2.1 Made-to-order. - 8.9.2.2 Designed for higher durability.
+8.7 Speeds and Cycles.

+- 8.7.1 Opening speed.
+Door or grille shall open at a minimum speed of 32 inches per second. - 8.7.2 Closing speed.
+Where energy code compliance is required, door shall close at a minimum speed of 24 inches per second. - 8.7.3 Cycles per day.
+Door or grille shall be designed to operate at a minimum of 100 cycles per day, averaged on a yearly basis. - 8.8 Closing device.
+A door or grille shall be supplied with a device to automatically close the door or grille after a time that meets safety and production requirements of the building usage.
+Where energy code compliance is required, the device shall automatically close a door after a time not to exceed 10 seconds after the door has reached the fully open position.

+8.9 Special design features.

+- 8.9.1 Doors shall be classified by at least two of the following. - 8.9.1.1 Made-to-order. - 8.9.1.2 Designed for higher durability. - 8.9.1.3 Designed to break away due to equipment impact.

+8.9.2 Grilles shall be classified by at least one of the following.

+8.9.2.1 Made-to-order.

+8.9.2.2 Designed for higher durability.